shivam2202/Export_ElasticSearch_Data/README.md

 # Export ElasticSearch Data
-This is repo for exporting aggrgrated elastic data to different file format or sink to another storage.
-If you like to see more or need help in exporting data.
-Please feel free to contact me.

 ## Export to CSV
 Script exports composite aggregration query result to CSV.
 See comments for detail information.